Scout Motors: Dealership disputes

-Scout Motors plans to sell vehicles directly to consumers and service its vehicles itself, following the direct sales model used by competitors like Tesla, Rivian and Polestar, rather than sell through franchised dealers.
+Scout Motors plans to sell vehicles directly to consumers and service its vehicles itself, following the direct sales model used by competitors like Tesla, Rivian, Lucid and Polestar, rather than sell through franchised dealers.
 The National Automobile Dealers Association filed a lawsuit against Volkswagen Group and Scout Motors on February 3, 2025, alleging that as a wholly-owned subsidiary of Volkswagen, Scout's direct sales violate laws that prohibit automakers from competing with their franchised dealers.
 Volkswagen and Audi dealers in California and Florida similarly filed lawsuits, alleging Scout's direct sales model violates state franchise laws.

 Facilities

 Production Center

 On March 3, 2023, Scout Motors announced plans to build a $2 billion factory capable of producing 200,000 vehicles a year in Blythewood, South Carolina.
 The factory is targeted to employ more than 4,000 people and it will manufacture the Scout Motor's first two vehicles: the Scout Traveler™ SUV and Scout Terra truck that are scheduled to launch in late 2027.

-In May 2025, Richland County was fined $3 million dollars for violating state pollution rules at the under-construction Scout Motors site in Blythewood.
+In May 2025, Richland County was fined $3 million for violating state pollution rules at the under-construction Scout Motors site in Blythewood.
 The S.C.
 Department of Natural Resources claims the land is being cleared too rapidly resulting in excessive sediment pollution to nearby wetlands.
 If the county addresses the issues by set deadlines, the fine could be reduced to $1 million.

 While the Production Center is under construction, the company’s Production, Manufacturing, and Supply Chain teams call the temporary BullStreet District office home in Columbia, South Carolina.